 The night your side hustle died (and how to stop it)

-You finish your full-time job.
-You’re exhausted.
-Your side hustle was supposed to happen now – evenings, weekends, whenever you could find time.
 But you sit down and nothing happens.
 The project stalls.
-Weeks pass.
-Eventually you convince yourself you don’t have time.
+Weeks pass, and eventually you convince yourself you don’t have time.

 Here’s the thing, though: you’re not short on time.
 You’re short on energy.

 Most people who fail at balancing a job and side hustle don’t fail because they can’t find the hours.
 They fail because they try to squeeze their side work into whatever leftover energy remains after their main job depletes them.
-The missing piece isn’t scheduling – it’s designing your time around your actual energy patterns, not your ideal ones.
+The missing piece isn’t scheduling.
+It’s designing your time around your actual energy patterns, not your ideal ones.

-Research on circadian rhythms shows that cognitive performance varies significantly by time of day, but the timing depends heavily on task type.
 A systematic review by Munnilari and colleagues (2023) found that attention varies anywhere from 7.8% to 40.3% across the day depending on the task [1].
-And task complexity matters: research by Valdez (2019) found that complex cognitive tasks tend to peak earlier in the day for most people, while simpler tasks show peak performance in the afternoon or evening [2].
+Task complexity matters too.
+Research by Valdez (2019) found that complex cognitive tasks tend to peak earlier in the day for most people, while simpler tasks show peak performance in the afternoon or evening [2].

-In this guide, you’ll learn a framework called the Energy Audit Method.
+This guide walks you through that method step by step.
 It works because it doesn’t pretend you’ll suddenly become a different person on weekends.
 It accepts what’s actually true about your life: your full-time job will consume energy, your motivation will fluctuate, and you have a finite amount of fuel each week.
 The method shows you how to build your side hustle around what’s real, not what you wish were true.

 Key takeaways

-• The Energy Audit Method reveals when you actually have focus available, not when you think you do
+- The Energy Audit Method reveals when you actually have focus available, not when you think you do

-• Most people underestimate how much energy their full-time job consumes, leaving almost nothing for side work
+- Most people underestimate how much energy their full-time job consumes, leaving almost nothing for side work

-• Avoiding burnout with two jobs comes from matching task demands to energy levels, not from working fewer hours
+- Avoiding burnout with two jobs comes from matching task demands to energy levels, not from working fewer hours

-• A sustainable side hustle operates during your secondary peak, not during your leftover scraps
+- A sustainable side hustle operates during your secondary peak, not during your leftover scraps

 The Energy Audit Method: time management for side hustlers who work full-time